Voting in North Carolina

 You can pre-register to vote in North Carolina when you turn 16 if you will turn 18 by the next general election.

 North Carolina does restore the right to vote upon completion of sentence, including probation and/or parole.

 If you have a past conviction, learn more about your eligibility to vote here.

 Find your voting location options here.
 Data is still being made available across states – if you don't see voting locations yet for your address, check back in a few days!

 Vote-by-mail & Absentee

-No excuse is needed to vote absentee in North Carolina.
+Voters do not need an excuse to vote absentee/by-mail in North Carolina.

 Early Voting In North Carolina